lakshmidurga-05/Group6-Blockchain/README.md

 The full chaincode definition is available in the (chaincode)[chaincode/mitigation.go].

-1. **InitLedger**: This function will initialize to adds 20 predefined IIOT devices to the ledger.
+1. **createDeviceKey**: This function will generate the composite key for the ledger for performance.
-2. **RegisterDevice**: This function will be used to register a new IIOT device in the network.
+2. **DeviceExists**: This function will be used to check whether device exist or not in the network.
+Input argument are `ip` and `state`.
-3. **DeviceExists**: This function will be used to check whether device exist or not in the network.
-Input argument is Composite Key `(ActiveDevice|BlockedDevice)<IP>`.
+3. **InitLedger**: This function will initialize to adds 20 predefined active IIOT devices to the ledger.
-4. **QueryActiveDevices**: This function will be used to retrieve all active devices at that point in time.
+4. **RegisterDevice**: This function will be used to register a new active IIOT device in the network.
-5. **QueryBlockedDevices**: This function will be used to retrieve all blocked devices at that point in time.
+4. **QueryDevicesByState**: This function will be used to retrieve the devices at that point in time by state.
+The accepted values for state are `active`, `blocked` and `deleted`.
-6. **DeleteBlockedDevice**: This function will be used to delete blocked device from the network.
+7. **BlockDevice**: This function will be used to block the malicious IIOT device in the network.
+This will block only devices which are in `active` state.
 Input argument is `ip`.
-7. **BlockDevice**: This function will be used to register a new IIOT device in the network.
+6. **DeleteDevice**: This function will be used to delete the malicious IIOT device from the network.
+This will delete only devices which are in `blocked` state.
 Input argument is `ip`.

 ### Datasets